+We basically put everyone into Scrum teams, even specialized people such as architects and DB experts.
 We establish a rule that says "no person can be on more than two teams".
 Practically this means that a (very) few people that are on two teams.
 Reason is that if we put people on more than 2 teams, they spend all their life in meetings and so are not very effective.
 Some experts are on 1 team and then when another team needs their capability they act as consultant / mentors while still remaining on their primary team.